Networking in BIM projects

 Without standardization, BIM will not work!
 For this reason, we have been actively involved in committees and associations for more than 20 years to create the future for digital togetherness.

-In addition, we share our knowledge in many presentations at congresses so that we can take the next steps together.
+In addition, we share our knowledge in many presentations at congresses, trade fairs and other events so that we can take the next steps together.